svolpe96/NorthStar-Enterprise-Lab/01-Architecture/README.md

 # Architecture

-This is the current high-level layout of NorthStar.
+This is the current layout of NorthStar.

 ## Main pieces